-- □ You are covered for an initial examination with a chiropractor to determine the nature of your problem and, if necessary, to prepare a treatment plan. - □ Subsequent office visits to chiropractors, as indicated by a treatment plan, may involve spinal and extra spinal manipulations for covered diagnoses.
+□You are covered for an initial examination with a chiropractor to determine the nature of your remains the your remains the nature of your remains the your rema problem and, if necessary, to prepare a treatment plan. □Subsequent office visits to chiropractors, as indicated by a treatment plan, may involve spin and extra spinal manipulations for covered diagnoses.